Diplomatic Academy of Vietnam: Admissions

-Admission to the Diplomatic Academy of Vietnam is considered to be highly selective due to its strictly limited offers (only 90 students per faculty) and highly competitive entrance score (with minimum score of 26/30 in national entrance examination).
-Each academic year, the academy admits 60 graduate and 450 undergraduate students in 5 disciplines: International Relations, International Law, International Economics, International Communication, and Foreign Language: English.
+Admission to the Diplomatic Academy of Vietnam is considered to be highly selective due to its strictly limited offers (between 200 and 450 students per faculty, depending on the faculty) and highly competitive entrance score (with minimum score of 25.5/30 in national entrance examination).
+Each academic year, the academy admits around 2,000 graduate students in 8 disciplines: International Relations, International Law, International Commercial Law, International Economics, International Business, International Communication, Asian-Pacific Studies and the Faculty of English Language.